 What Are Retro Gaming Consoles?

 There isn’t a specific explanation as to what a retro gaming console is.
-Retro gaming is all about getting that nostalgia hit from playing games from years-gone-by.
+Retro gaming is all about getting that nostalgia hit from playing games from years gone by.
 Typically speaking, retro games are largely confined to the console and arcade space.
 However, there is a wide fan base of old Amiga, Sinclair Spectrum, C64 games that often get forgotten about.

-The Amiga was a giant for both roleplay (Ultima VII, Eye Of The Beholder), racing (Lotus Esprit Challenge) and platformers (Turrican 2, Flashback) to name a few.
+The Amiga was a giant for both roleplay (Ultima VII, Eye Of The Beholder), racing (Lotus Esprit Challenge), and platformers (Turrican 2, Flashback) to name a few.
 If you have no idea what those games are, for the love of all that is good, go check them out.
-The Amiga also helped to revolutionize how we made electronic music, with programmes like Fruit Loops and Octa Med starting out there.
+The Amiga also helped to revolutionize how we made electronic music, with programs like Fruit Loops and Octa Med starting out there.

 There is also a fair contingent of PC gamers who prefer older games, played on an arcade machine or using a fight stick.
 There’s no specific dividing line on what makes a game retro.
 Though it’s fair to say that anything made to work on current hardware probably doesn’t count.
 Instead, a retro game is more about feeling old than being old – it has to carry with it a certain sense of nostalgia that can’t be found in a newer game.

-The goal of this guide and review is to not only introduce you to a series of the best retro gaming consoles, but also help you find the best retro console for your gaming needs.
+The goal of this guide and review is to not only introduce you to a series of the best retro gaming consoles but also help you find the best retro console for your gaming needs.